CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Task 6: Query the index

+In this task, you will learn how to query the index in your **AI Search** resource to retrieve relevant documents and insights based on specific search criteria.

 Use the Search Explorer to write and test queries.
 Search Explorer is a tool built into the Azure portal that gives you an easy way to validate the quality of your search index.
 You can use Search Explorer to write queries and review results in JSON.

 1. In your Search service's *Overview* page, select **Search explorer** at the top of the screen.